protofire/filecoin-CID-checker/SRS/SRS.md

 green - good | grey - capacity | red - failing

-  Scenario: User adds item to cart
+Scenario: User
-    Given I'm a logged-in User
-    When I go to the Item page
-    And I click "Add item to cart"
-    Then the quantity of items in my cart should go up And my subtotal should increment
-    And the warehouse inventory should decrement
+    Given Condition
+    When Action1
+    And Action2
+    Then Result1
+    And Result2
+    And Result3
 ```

-> Read more about Gherkin here: https://docs.cucumber.io/gherkin/reference/
+>

 User flows (in progress)
 ---